anyoptimization/pymoo/docs/source/misc/reference_directions.md

 $$

 For example, if $p=10$ is chosen for a three-objective problem ($M=3$), then the total number of points on the unit simplex is $C_{10}^{\, 3+10-1}=\binom{12}{10}$ or 66.
 These 66 points are well-spaced with an identical distance to their nearest neighbor on the unit simplex.
 Due to the highly structured nature of the procedure, this method cannot produce an arbitrary number of points desired in an EMaO application.
-Moreover, in higher dimensional space, most points to not lie in the interior but on the boundaries.
+Moreover, in higher dimensional space, most points do not lie in the interior but on the boundaries.
 Both are demonstrated in the figure below.

 <div style="text-align: center;">
     <img src="https://github.com/anyoptimization/pymoo-data/blob/main/docs/images/ref_dir_interior.png?raw=true" width="450">